LiaPlayground/e-Learning-2019/README.md

 after 3 seconds.

 #### 2.2.2 Quizzes and Surveys

                               --{{0}}--
-One of the language feature we wanted at most, was the the possibility to integrate quizzes in different flavors.
+One of the language feature we wanted at most, was an easy way to integrate quizzes in different flavors and thus, to give students the possiblity to check their knowledge.
 Quizzes are always associate with double brackets, such that to add a text quiz, you only have to enter the solution in double braces and the input fild, check and show solution buttons are automatically generated.

                                {{0-1}}